artikcloud/tutorial-webapp-nodejs-sendRecvMessage/README.md

-# Tutorial Web Application using ARTIK Cloud JavaScript SDK (node)
+# Tutorial Web Application using ARTIK Cloud JavaScript SDK (NodeJS)

-This is a sample web application making api calls to ARTIK Cloud using nodejs sdk.
-At time of this reading this uses the [ARTIK Cloud JavaScript SDK (version 2.0.8)](https://github.com/artikcloud/artikcloud-js) to demonstrate creating an ARTIK Cloud application and making SDK API calls.
+This is a sample web application making api calls to ARTIK Cloud using JavaScript SDK.
+This sample was written using [ARTIK Cloud JavaScript SDK (version 2.0.8)](https://github.com/artikcloud/artikcloud-js) and demonstrates creating an ARTIK Cloud application and making SDK API calls.

 **After completing this sample, you will learn the following concepts:**